 Do you have a data source which has a REST API and doesn’t have a ODBC driver, but you would like to have one for your analytics or integration purposes?

 If so, you're at the right place.
 This tutorial will get you started in building your own ODBC driver using Progress DataDirect OpenAccess SDK.
-In this tutorial, I will build a ODBC driver for a free financial REST API provided by Alpha Vantage, which offers real time and historical stock market data.
+In this tutorial, I will build an ODBC driver for a free financial REST API provided by the Alpha Vantage Stock API Platform, which offers real time and historical stock market data.
+Please refer to this stock market analysis that describes how stock API providers typically adjust historical prices based on corporate events such as splits and dividends.

 - Open ODBC Administrator (32 bit if you have installed 32 bit OpenAccess ODBC client, else open 64-bit).